paulveillard/cybersecurity-vulnerabilities/README.md

 ##### Allowing Domains or Accounts to Expire

 ##### `Buffer Overflow`
+- These allow someone to put more data into an input field than what the field is supposed to allow.
+An attacker can take advantage of this by placing malicious commands into the overflow portion of the data field, which would then execute.

-- Buffer overflow occurs when an attempt is made to store data that is too big for the memory space allocated.
+> Buffer overflow occurs when an attempt is made to store data that is too big for the memory space allocated.
 Attackers can use this software coding mistake, where the storage capacity of a program is overwritten, to take control of or to access your system.
 This vulnerability tends to be more common in software written in C and C++.
 Many programming languages have automatic protection against buffer overflow attacks.

 ##### Business logic vulnerability
 ##### CRLF Injection